There is an option now on your profile page

 - The infamous Touch Fuzzy Get Dizzy from Yoshi's Island.
 Halfway through the level, the titular Fuzzies appear and when you touch them, Yoshi gets reeeeaaaally high and starts stumbling around with the most hilarious look on his face.

 - Any time you become Super Baby Mario.
 Yoshi becomes a giant egg and follows around Baby Mario, who now has a cape and can run along walls and ceilings and glide.

 - Raphael Raven's castle.
 It's one of the better designed castles and goes into the sky.
 It's really breathtaking, and the boss takes place on the moon itself.

 - The Tall Tower from Yoshi's Story is boing-a-riffic fun!
 In addition to having a lovely backdrop and pretty music, you get to rocket around on springs everywhere!
 Wheee!

 Zone of the Enders

 - Air Fight in Zone of the Enders 2.
 You versus six flying battleships with More Dakka, Roboteching Beam Spam and naturally, Wave Motion Guns.
-All accompanied by Crowning Music of Awesome.
+All accompanied by Awesome Music.
 And when you manage to destroy one with your own Wave Motion Gun, you can see it falling for miles and breaking up in the air.
 Troperrific.

 - And while we're at it, the Mars Melee.
 You, the Vic Viper, and 20 or so LEVs against hundreds if not a thousand or more enemy Mecha Mooks.
 From the opening salvo of attacks, to the scramble to save your troops, to the inevitable Oh Crap you feel when the on-screen radar shows a wave of enemies coming down at you, the whole thing is an intense, frantic, and awesome battle that really shows off what the game's about, and how much power Jehuty really has.